babab/tuhinga/README.rst

 ------------------------------------------------------------------------------

-Tuhinga is distributed as a single module and can be downloaded and used as a script directly.
-If you install Tuhinga into your system or virtualenv, you can use the **tuh** executable.
+Tuhinga is distributed as a single module and can be downloaded and used directly.
+If you install Tuhinga into your system or virtualenv, you can use the more convenient **tuh** executable script.
+If you use the module, simply replace **tuh** with **./tuhinga.py** in the instructions below.

 Converting a document is simple: